 The project will start exploring the known environmental risk factors associated with tinnitus in a systematic review as well as we will further go into investigating rare genetic variants, incorporating a very high-resolution method of Whole Exome Sequencing.

 Understanding the risk factors for tinnitus will give a comprehensive overview of the current information as well as clarify current gaps in knowledge.
 The ESR’s project aims at establishing the molecular basis of tinnitus and providing evaluation of environmental and genetic risk factors that will help to potentially identify the first genetic rare variants associated with tinnitus.
 The interpretation of the molecular pathways will serve as a basis for drug development with hopes to provide a personalized treatment and a cure for tinnitus.

-Supervisor: Christopher Cederroth, Barbara Canlon
+Supervisors: Christopher Cederroth, Barbara Canlon